On the Tambara Affine Line: Introduction

 Blumberg and Hill \cite[Proposition 2.7]{BH2019} show there is a co-Tambara object in the category of $G$-Tambara functors which plays the role of $\Z[x]$, which we call $\uA[{-}]$.
-The full data of this co-Tambara object $\uA[{-}]$ consists of a family of Tambara functors $\uA[G/H]$, one for each subgroup $H \leq G$, together with structure maps (called \emph{corestriction}, \emph{conorm}, \emph{cotransfer}, and \emph{coconjugation}), satisfying axioms dual to the axioms of a Tambara functor.
-The individual Tambara functors $\uA[G/H]$ are free objects, in the sense that there are isomorphisms

-natural in $G$-Tambara functors $T$.
-In the case that $G = C_p$, Blumberg and Hill \cite{BH2019} fully describe the data of $\uA[{-}]$, giving the first concrete descriptions of these free Tambara functors.
+The full data of this co-Tambara object $\uA[{-}]$ consists of a family of Tambara functors $\uA[G/H]$, one for each subgroup $H \leq G$, together with structure maps, satisfying axioms dual to the axioms of a Tambara functor.
+The individual Tambara functors $\uA[G/H]$ are free objects that together satisfy a universal property analogous to \eqref{equation: affine line universal property}.
+In the case that $G$ is a cyclic group of prime order, Blumberg and Hill \cite{BH2019} fully describe the data of $\uA[{-}]$.

-As a first step towards Tambara algebraic geometry, we study the Nakaoka spectrum of $\uA[{-}]$, the \emph{Tambara affine line} $\underline{\A}^{\!1}$.
-When $G = C_p$, the Tambara affine line consists of the following data (see \cref{SS:A1}):
+As a step towards Tambara algebraic geometry, we study the Nakaoka spectra of the Tambara functors $\uA[{G/H}]$, which together we call the \emph{Tambara affine line} $\underline{\A}^{\!1}$.
+Let $C_p$ be a cyclic group of prime order.

-We give a complete description of all of the above data in \cref{sec: main example,SS:A1}.
-More precisely, we use the ghost functor of \cref{section: ghost} to compute $\Spec(\uA[C_p/C_p])$ and $\Spec(\uA[C_p/e])$, along with the structure morphisms between these Nakaoka spectra.
-The notation in \Cref{letterthm:affine line} below should be understood (for now) as formal; we will elaborate on its meaning later.